zoinhozx/zoinho/README.md

 # PREREQUISITES:

-The project built executable file "zoinho-ver-alpha.tap" is in ZX Spectrum tape format and may be used to execute or else load the game into either an emulator or else a real compatible machine.
+The project built executable file "zoinho-ver-alpha.tap" is in ZX Spectrum tape format (.TAP) and may be used to execute or else load the game into either an emulator or else a real compatible machine accordingly.

 # INSTALLING: